 - Tax effects of property distribution on each spouses’ finances.

 - Whether trusts must be established for dependent children, for example if the children have special medical needs.

 Judges have discretion as to how much weight each factor should be given.
 However, often the length of marriage and marital lifestyle are overriding considerations.

 If you are facing divorce, you need a highly skilled negotiator standing by your side.
-New Jersey divorce lawyers at Lyons & Associates, P.C. have extensive experience identifying assets, including hidden assets and income streams.
+Our New Jersey divorce lawyers at Lyons & Associates, P.C. have extensive experience identifying assets, including hidden assets and income streams.
 We strive to get our clients the most favorable divorce settlement.
-Call us at 908-575-9777 or contact us online.
-We represent clients throughout New Jersey, including Bridgewater, Basking Ridge, Mendham, Morristown, Somerville, South Plainfield, Somerset and Woodbridge including Somerset County, Morris County and Union County.
+Call us at 908-575-9777 or contact us online to schedule a free consultation.
+We represent clients throughout New Jersey including Basking Ridge, Bedminster, Bridgewater, Chatham, Freehold, Madison, Mendham, Morris Plains, Morristown, Parsippany, Randolph, Rockaway, Short Hills, South Plainfield, and Woodbridge including Morris County, Somerset County, Monmouth County, and Union County.